 Bangladesh is often negatively represented in the intentional media, which provides a wrong message to the travelers.
 Sitting thousands of miles apart, they become panicked to visit Bangladesh.
 Moreover, some western country’s foreign department website always flags the country in a negative way and issue travel alert in visiting Bangladesh, which increases the panic even more.

-Tourism being under-developed in the country, tourism department of Bangladesh never taken any initiative to clear the negative image of the country built in year after year.
-Here you can read the experience of some brave western travelers who visited Bangladesh during these security alerts, most of whom are solo female travelers, and discovering a complete opposite situation in the country which media never tell you.
+Tourism being under-developed in the country, the tourism department of Bangladesh never taken any initiative to clear the negative image of the country built in year after year.
+Here you can read the experience of some brave western travelers who visited Bangladesh during these security alerts, most of whom are solo female travelers, and discovering a completely opposite situation in the country which the media never tell you.

 Experience of Svetlana Suslova

 Svetlana Suslova from Russia visited Bangladesh for 11 days in November 2015.
 Here is what she says about her experience in Bangladesh during the security alert:

 We’ve heard from the news that Bangladesh (as many other Asian countries) was continuing to face numerous economic, social, and environmental challenges, including poverty, over-population, and global warming.
 And recenty there have been added alarming reports concerning possible terrorist activities in the region.
 The issue of security is very important and I was in doubts whether it’s a safe place for coming or not.
 But while being in Bangladesh, it became clear to me that my anxiety and doubts had been groundless, and a hype in the Western press was too exaggerated.
 The security situation here is like in any other tourist destination around.

 So I have many precious memories from my journey.
 This is a very friendly country, it was a fantastic time and I wish to come back!

 Alice Nettleingham from the UK visited Bangladesh in early 2016 for 03 weeks as a solo female traveler.
 And here is what she writes in her blog Teacake Travels about her experience there: